 What actually happens is that the design extends .125″ beyond the edge of the page, and that excess image or color is then cut off during the binding or finishing process.
 If you don’t account for bleeds (but expect the design to extend all the way to the edge), you may risk inconsistent margins or skewed dimensions.

-When placing your Etsy order, let the designer know how you plan to print these files, as this will affect how the files are packaged and sent to you.
+When placing your Etsy order, let the designer know how you plan to print these files.
+This detail affects how files are packaged and sent to you.
 The general rule of thumb is that if you’re printing at home or at an office supply store, you won’t need bleeds.
 If you’re uploading your files to an online printing shop or using a local professional printer, then you’ll need bleeds.

 I am always happy to facilitate the printing process, answer any printing-related questions or help my clients find a local printer.